colloquy/colloquy/README.md

 To update these dependencies to newer versions, please refer to the instructions in the [Cartfile](Cartfile) and don't update the submodules manually.

+To build and run an app, open up `Colloquy.xcworkspace` and select the appropriate scheme from the dropdown menu.